LukeShortCloud/rootpages/src/programming/python.rst

 (subprocess.Popen Object)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In Python >= 3.0, stdandard input/output/error is returned as bytes instead of strings.
+In Python >= 3.0, standard input/output/error is returned as bytes instead of strings.
 Use ``decode()`` to convert the bytes into a string.

 .. csv-table::
    :header: Method, Description